Joshua-Ludolf/FSA-benchmarking-Reproduction-Research/README.md

 5. **GPT-4o-mini**
    A large language model used to analyze disk metrics and detect fail-slow conditions.
 Please replace `openai_api_key` in the code where necessary.

+6. **Autoencoder**
+   Model utilizes an encoder and decoder method to analyze disk metrics and fail-slow detection.

+7.  **Isolation Forest**
+    The algorithm created multiple iTrees, where each tree isolated observations by randomly selecting features and split values.

+8.  **Suport Vector Machine (SVM)**
+    The algorithm worked by finding the optimal hyperplane that maximized the margin between different classes.
+I employed techniques such as cross-validation to fine-tune the model parameters and prevent overfitting.

-For detailed implementation of these models, please refer to the "FSA-benchmark Final Report."
+For detailed implementation of these models, please refer to the [FSA-benchmark Final Report.](https://github.com/songxikang/FSA-benchmarking) & https://github.com/Joshua-Ludolf/FSA-benchmarking-Reproduction-Research